steqeq/0000/docs/reference/openmp/openmp.md

 To enable the generation of specialized kernels, follow these guidelines:

 - Do not specify teams, threads, and schedule-related environment variables.
-The num_teams clause in an OpenMP target construct acts as an override and prevents the generation of the No-Loop kernel.
+The `num_teams` clause in an OpenMP target construct acts as an override and prevents the generation of the No-Loop kernel.
 If the specification of num_teams clause is a user requirement then clang tries to generate the Big-Jump-Loop kernel instead of the No-Loop kernel.

-- Assert the absence of the teams, threads, and schedule-related environment variables by adding the command-line option -fopenmp-target-ignore-env-vars.
+- Assert the absence of the teams, threads, and schedule-related environment variables by adding the command-line option `-fopenmp-target-ignore-env-vars`.

-- To automatically enable the specialized kernel generation, use -Ofast or -fopenmp-target-fast for compilation.
+- To automatically enable the specialized kernel generation, use `-Ofast` or `-fopenmp-target-fast` for compilation.

-- To disable specialized kernel generation, use -fno-openmp-target-ignore-env-vars.
+- To disable specialized kernel generation, use `-fno-openmp-target-ignore-env-vars`.

 #### No-Loop Kernel Generation